jimmynicol/image-resizer/README.md

 Subsequent requests to existing image versions simply query Redis for the file and return the 302 header, which is a very fast operation (typically < 10ms).

-### Dependencies
+## Dependencies

-`image-resizer` only requires a working node/npm environment with access to a Redis DB.
+`image-resizer` only requires a working node/npm environment, `graphicsmagick` and access to a Redis DB.
 Currently the application is setup as a Heroku/RedisToGo stack but can just as easily be deployed to AWS or other cloud provider.

 Unfortunately at this point `image-resizer` is only built to deal with cloud storage on AWS S3.

-### Usage
+## Usage
 `https://images.example.com/:s3_bucket_path?:dimensions`

 Call the service via its image id, with a dimensions query string.